 The Swap has been designated as a cash flow hedge of the variability of the first unhedged interest payments (the hedged transactions) paid over the hedging relationship's specified time period of three years attributable to the borrowing's contractually specified interest index on the hedged principal of its general borrowing program or replacement or refinancing thereof.
 The fair value of the Swap has been disclosed in Note 4.
-The accumulated other comprehensive income derivative component balance was a \$2.2 loss at April 1, 2023, net of taxes.
+The accumulated other comprehensive income derivative component balance, net of taxes, was a \$1.2 gain and a \$2.2 loss at March 30, 2024 and April 1, 2023, respectively.
 The gain/loss reclassified from accumulated other comprehensive income into earnings will be recorded as interest income/expense on the Swap and will be included in the operating section of the Company's consolidated statements of cash flows.